 This class is intended for beginners in Latin, and for those who have insufficient preparation to enter Latin 1.
-Students whose work is satisfactory will be admitted to a Matriculation examina-tion in Latin held in April.
+Students whose work is satisfactory will be admitted to a Matriculation examination in Latin held in April.
 Those intending to qualify for this examination must do much of the reading by private study, and must devote much more time to the subject outside of class hours than is required in ordinary undergraduate work.

 Text Book: Collar and Daniel: First Year Latin (Ginn).

-announced at the beginning of the session.
+Other books will be announced at the beginning of the session.